What is an Ecosystem?

 Today, in order to combat the terrible global impact of man-made activities, the world has turned towards sustainability as a possible solution and countermeasure.

 Sustainability is the ability to meet the needs of the current situation without compromising future generations’ ability to meet their own needs.
-Alternatively, it can also be described as the long-term viability of communities, social institutions, and societal practices.
-Sustainability aims to make sure that the economic and environmental development of people in the present do not take away future generations’ same opportunities for wealth, welfare, utility, and development.
+Alternatively, it can be described as the long-term viability of communities, social institutions, and societal practices.
+Sustainability aims to ensure that the economic and environmental development of people in the present does not take away the same opportunities for wealth, welfare, utility and development for future generations.

-In ecology, sustainability pertains to how biological systems remain productive and diverse over a long period of time.
+In ecology, sustainability pertains to how biological systems remain productive and diverse over a long period.

 The Three Pillars of Sustainability

-This pillar ensures different human communities’ access to resources that they require to fulfill their needs.
-This also aims to keep economic systems intact and make available the activities that are essential to one’s livelihood.
-In short, economic development allows people to attain their wants and needs without compromising the quality of life.
+This pillar ensures different human communities have access to the resources that they require to fulfil their needs.
+This also aims to keep economic systems intact and make the activities essential to one’s livelihood available.
+In short, economic development allows people to attain their wants and needs without compromising their quality of life.

 Why is Sustainability Important?

 Sustainability is our collective response to this global ecological crisis.
-Through its guiding principles, human activity becomes limited to an amount that is within nature’s carrying capacity.
-Ultimately, sustainability’s primary goal is to guarantee a good future for human beings, the environment, and all other species that call this earth home.
+Through its guiding principles, human activity is limited to an amount that is within nature’s carrying capacity.
+Ultimately, sustainability’s primary goal is to guarantee a good future for human beings, the environment, and all other species that call Earth home.

 Efforts Towards a Sustainable Future

-It is easy to determine which human activities are dangerous to sustainability, but determining which are actually conducive to sustainability is not as simple as the former.
+It is easy to see which human activities are dangerous to sustainability, but determining which are conducive to sustainability is not as simple.
 Efforts towards sustainability range from institutions modestly “going green” to a radical overhaul of global political and economic order.

 Arguably of prime importance to sustainability is the continuation of efforts to manage long-term environmental issues such as climate change, the destruction of natural habitats, and the loss of biodiversity.
-A great amount of effort is still needed to protect many species, habitats, and ecosystems around the world.
+A greater effort is still needed to protect many species, habitats, and ecosystems around the world.

 Management of Human Consumption

-Globally, efforts towards water efficiency are led by the increase in the management of water demand, the improvement of infrastructure, reducing the water intensity of goods and services, and addressing water shortages in less-developed sectors.
-In agriculture, efforts are focused on the development of water productivity, the concentration of food production in highly productive areas.
+Globally, efforts towards water efficiency are led by an increase in the management of water demand, the improvement of infrastructure, reducing the water intensity of goods and services, and addressing water shortages in less-developed sectors.
+In agriculture, efforts are focused on the development of water productivity and the concentration of food production in highly productive areas.
 Small-scale, localised efforts include harvesting rainwater and reducing water consumption.

 Food and Agriculture

 As discussed earlier, agriculture imposes significant stress on our world’s resources.
-In response to this, there has been movement towards sustainable agriculture and organic farming, practices which forgo the much more harmful industrial farming methods.
-In local spheres, communities have been initiating local food production, the productive use of urban wastelands and domestic gardens, sustainable gardening, and organic gardening.
+In response to this, there is a movement towards sustainable agriculture and organic farming, practices that forgo the more harmful industrial farming methods.
+In local spheres, communities have been initiating local food production, the productive use of urban wastelands and domestic gardens, sustainable gardening and organic gardening.

 Waste Materials and Toxic Substances

-The concept of “reduce, reuse, and recycle” has been around for quite some time now.
+The concept of “reduce, reuse, and recycle” has been around for quite some time.
 In line with this, governments and businesses have begun to turn industrial waste products into resources.
-The trend towards “going green”, industrial ecology, ecodesign, and eco-labeling has also incentivised dematerialisation.
-At the individual level, consumers are now being increasingly motivated towards ethical consumerism.
+The trend towards “going green”, industrial ecology, ecodesign, and eco-labelling has also incentivised dematerialisation.
+At the individual level, consumers are now increasingly motivated towards ethical consumerism.